thisSIDEofRANDOM/twash/README.md

 - twitch tg <#> | returns current top games including game name, and view count
 - twitch GAMENAME <#> | search for top streams for the given game name.
 Includes streamername, and view count
 - twitch me | displays a list of live followed users, doesn't respect a limit.
 Includes live followed streamers and game names

-- - - Experimental Commands - - -
-- - Warning these are verbose - -
+Experimental Commands, Warning these are verbose

 - twitch fol Username | attempts to follow a user
 - twitch ufol Username | attempts to unfollow a user